jyutzler/Bridge-Systems/system.md

    * 5NT = 3 kings

 ## Defensive Bidding
-### Overcalls
+### Suit Overcalls
-Overcalls show 8–16 points (double and bid the long suit with a stronger hand).
+Suit overcalls show 8–16 points (double and bid the long suit with a stronger hand).
-A reopening bid means much the same as a direct seat bid, though it can be lighter at the minimum end.
+A reopening bid means much the same as a direct seat bid, but it may be made with about a king less.
-Versus an opening preempt, an overcall in a suit is natural.
+Versus an opening preempt, an overcall is natural.

 The only forcing response is a cuebid of opener’s suit, asking the overcaller about the quality of his overcall: